tytydraco/yessleep/out/I_was_invited_to_explore_an_abandoned_asylum_We_never_should_have_entered_that_place.md

 “Yeah, you would think it would be a huge local legend or something.”
 Another person chimed in.

 “Which side do you want to start with?”
-Brain asked, ignoring the previous questions.
+Brian asked, ignoring the previous questions.

 “Right.”